What We're Doing to Keep You Safe and Healthy During Covid-19 CLICK HERE

 This procedure is used when a tooth has been lost and there is extreme loss of bone and/ or gum tissue under a bridge.
 When a tooth is lost an ugly depression in the gum and bone usually appears.
 The missing tooth is replaced with a “dummy” or artificial tooth (called a pontic) to fill this space.
 If significant gum and/ or bone has been lost, the pontic must be larger and longer to fill the lost tissue space.
 If a pontic is longer than other teeth, this creates and unnatural appearance to the bridge and your smile.
 If the gum and bone has already collapsed, a Soft Tissue Ridge Augmentation Procedure may be the answer to reconstruct the deformed area to create a natural looking tooth and beautiful smile.
 If needed, sedation can be used to keep you comfortable and relaxed.

 The need for a soft tissue ridge augmentation could be avoided with an atraumatic extraction and a socket preservation procedure by Drs.
-Craddock and Godat.
+Craddock, Godat, and King.

 The below pictures shows an ugly depression in gum and bone under the pontic in a bridge.